 - No easy way to layer food in the basket.
 Therefore you’ll sometimes need to shake the contents around for even cooking.

-We’ve put this air fryer through nearly daily use for the better part of three years.
+We’ve put this air fryer through nearly daily use for approximately 4 years.
 Overall, we are very pleased with the Farberware manual air fryer.
 It has done a great job for us.
 We’ve found it is a good combination of affordable, durable and effective.
 As a result, we would definitely recommend it based on our testing.
 It cooks food quickly, thoroughly and without all the oil that can be unhealthy.
 We’ve managed to get consistent results and we’ve had no major mechanical issues with it.
 That’s not to say things have been perfect.

 Over the years we’ve encountered just a few issues during our Farberware air fryer review.
 You already know this one but we’ll reiterate.
 We really wish the time and temperature labels around the control knobs and the cooking chart wouldn’t rub off.
 They’re completely gone now.
 That is inconvenient and disappointing but it hasn’t dramatically affected our use of this product.